TheForestSystem/express-learning/README.md

 # Forest learning express.

 ## Description
-This is a procject we are creating to learn how to use express and node.js.
-In this exampme we'll be recrating rook.chat.
+This is a project we are creating to learn how to use express and node.js.
+In this example we'll be recreating [Rook](https://rook.chat).
 Rook is a simple roleplaying platform that allows users to create and join starters.

 # Commits
 - 0.1.0 - Initial commit that just has a working express server without any routes.